 Table of Contents

-If the repayment of a loan goes according to plan, or even slightly different from the plan, it's likely that the principal balance will eventually be $0.
-This article covers what will happen to a LoanPro loan when the principal balance is zero.
+If the repayment of a loan goes roughly according to plan, it's likely that the principal balance will eventually be $0.
+This article covers what happens when the principal balance is zero on loans serviced in LMS.

 This information is accurate for all loans created after the 03/19/2021 release.
 If a loan was created before this date, when the principal balance is zero, the loan will behave as described in the "Principal Balance is Less than Zero" section below.